hashicorp/consul/website/source/docs/agent/options.html.markdown

   while list types will be appended together.

 * `-config-dir` - A directory of configuration files to load.
 Consul will load all files in this directory with the suffix ".json".
-The load order is alphabetical order, and the the same merge routine is used as with the `config-file` option above.
+The load order is alphabetical, and the the same merge routine is used as with the `config-file` option above.
 For more information on the format of the configuration files, see the [Configuration Files](#configuration_files) section.